khaleel-git/DevOPS/Linux/Learning Linux Basics Course & Labs/README.md

 EXT2 & EXT3, 2TB file size and 4TB volume size.
-in ext2 if systme powers fail, it can take some time to boot back in in ext3 it does not have drawback, qucker boot in terms of failure ext4, 6TB filezide, 1EXabyte ,
+in ext2 if systme powers fail, it can take some time to boot back in in ext3 it does not have drawback, qucker boot in terms of failure ext4, 6TB filezide, 1EXabyte , can be mounted as ex3 or ext2

+Working with EXT4:
+mkfs.ext4 /dev/sdb1
+mkdri /mnt/ext4
+mount /dev/sdb1 /mnt/ext4
+mount | grep .edev/sdb1
+df -hP | grep /dev/sdb1